Essex Court Chambers London chambers

 The pupillage experience

 I was drawn to Essex Court because of the wide range of quality work and the fact its members frequently appear in leading cases.
 During one of my mini-pupillages I saw work on a civil fraud case, and found that was an area I would be keen to build a practice in given the striking facts.
 During pupillage I was happy to build experience in this area, but learnt so much more too.
-I sat with my main supervisor for 3 months, before going on ‘the rota’; this involved sitting with 6 supervisors for a period of 2/3 weeks each.
+I sat with my main supervisor for three months.
+In January, I moved around different members of chambers, spending five or so weeks with each.
+This is designed to give you an opportunity to experience a wide range of chambers’ work and to learn from a number of barristers.
 I then returned to my main supervisor in the summer, and a decision on tenancy was made.
 The work was varied and interesting.
 I found supervisors were keen to get me involved in some of the most difficult items on their desk, so doing ‘dead’ pieces of work (on old cases) was rare.

 As a junior barrister at the commercial bar a significant amount of your work is the first draft of court documents; getting detailed feedback from supervisors on skeletons or drafts of pleadings during the rota was invaluable, teaching me the different styles of written advocacy that can be deployed.